 The saw-toothed grain beetle doesn’t spread disease or bite, but the urine and excrement it leaves behind in its food sources can create favorable conditions for the growth of mold. to rid yourself of this unwelcome guest:

 If the problem persists, don’t keep throwing away spoiled food!
-Give Brody Brothers a call today and we’ll get the saw-toothed grain beetle out of your food storage areas.
+Give Brody Brothers a call and schedule your pest control service today.

 “Over 10 year.
 Service is always top notch.
 They are always on time and take care of any problems.”